-There has been a change in the definition of 'children at ROSH seen by DCJ', with more stringent requirements introduced in 2017/18.
-There are more steps undertaken by caseworkers to record the work they do to meet the definition of "seen", in particular that a manager must now give formal approval.
-Previously, NSW had a differential investigation response whereby an investigation can be undertaken over two stages (stage 1 - information gathering; stage 2 - assessment).
+There has been a change in the definition of 'children at ROSH seen by DCJ', with more stringent requirements introduced in 2017-18.
+More steps are taken by caseworkers to record the work they do to meet the definition of 'seen'; in particular a manager must now give formal approval.
+Previously, an investigation could be undertaken over two stages (stage 1 - information gathering; stage 2 - assessment).
 Data for 'Children Seen' are not comparable to data on investigations and assessments published previously.